openstack/magnum/specs/container-networking-model.rst

    support the swarm COE type.

 3. Add support for managing container networks.
-This will require adding abstractions for each supported Libnetwork driver or creating an abstraction layer that covers all possible Libnetwork drivers.
+This will require adding abstractions for each supported network driver or creating an abstraction layer that covers all possible network drivers.

 4. Use the Kuryr project[10] to provide networking to Magnum containers.
    Kuryr currently contains no documentation or code, so this alternative